Issuing New Shares in a UK Limited Company: The Founder's No-Nonsense Guide

 Every share must have a nominal value (also called par value).
 This is the minimum legal price of the share — most UK startups set it at £0.01 or £1 at incorporation.
 You cannot issue shares for less than their nominal value, but you can (and almost always do) issue them for more.

 The difference between the nominal value and the actual price paid is called the share premium.
 If your company's shares have a nominal value of £0.01 and an investor pays £10 per share, £0.01 goes to share capital and £9.99 goes to the share premium account.
-This is not just an accounting detail — HMRC pays close attention to share pricing, and getting it wrong can have real tax consequences.
+This matters because the share premium is a restricted reserve — it cannot be treated as distributable profit or used as working capital.
+It sits on the balance sheet and can only be used for specific purposes under the Companies Act (such as issuing bonus shares or writing off preliminary expenses).

 Two tax traps founders fall into:

-• Issuing shares to employees or co-founders at below market value.
-If HMRC decides the shares were worth more than the recipient paid, the difference is taxed as employment income — potentially at 45%.
+- Issuing shares to employees or co-founders at below market value.
+If HMRC decides the shares were worth more than the recipient paid, the difference can be taxed as employment income — potentially at 45%.
 This is why EMI option schemes exist: they let you grant equity at an HMRC-agreed valuation and defer the tax hit to the point of sale.

 Step 3: Pass the right resolutions

 Shares are allotted by the board of directors, not by the shareholders — provided the directors have the authority described in Step 1.
-You will need:
+Depending on your situation, you will need some or all of the following:

-2. A shareholders' resolution to disapply pre-emption rights (if needed).
-This is a special resolution requiring 75% of votes.
+- A shareholders' resolution to disapply pre-emption rights (if needed).
+This is a special resolution requiring a 75% majority.
 If your existing shareholders are all participating in the round pro-rata, you may not need this.
 If outside investors are coming in, you almost certainly do.

 For most early-stage companies with a handful of founder-shareholders, these resolutions can be passed as written resolutions — no physical meeting required.
 The resolution is circulated, each eligible member signs or indicates agreement, and it takes effect once the required majority has agreed.